All Content © ArsenalInvincibles.co.uk. All Rights Reserved. No Reproduction Without Permission.

 Although the disappointments in the cup competitions was certainly hard to bear for the Arsenal faithful, their club did them proud by claiming the Premier League title during the 34th week of the campaign with their unbeaten record intact and to make things that bit sweeter, the Gunners’ title triumph was sealed at the home of the enemy – Tottenham Hotspur.

 After winning the title, Arsenal were then intent on creating history by going the entire campaign unbeaten and despite a couple of scares in the final month, Arsene Wenger’s men held their nerve to achieve the remarkable feat.

 Following their unbeaten conquest of the league, Arsenal were handed a golden replica trophy by the Premier League to mark their fantastic achievement and the victorious team became known as ‘the Invincibles’.

-More than 250,000 adoring fans greeted their heroes on the streets of London after the wonderful triumph and the 2003/04 Arsenal side would go on to be named as the Best team in Premier League history.
+More than 250,000 adoring fans greeted their heroes on the streets of London after the wonderful triumph and the 2003/04 Arsenal side would go on to be named as the Arsenal all time best XI 2017 and arguably the best team in Premier League history.

 But, Arsenal eventually went on to display why they were such a great team by sensationally ending up winning their Champions League group with their 5-

 The brave Arsenal youngsters eventually lost out to Middlesbrough in the League Cup semi finals and it all came close to falling apart during the month of April where their FA Cup and Champions League dreams were shattered by Manchester United and Chelsea respectively.